 The film is reminiscent of Francis Ford Coppola’s 1979 film Apocalypse Now in that it involves a small group of individuals traipsing into dark, menacing, and mysterious nature onto which their own neuroses are projected.
 But instead of men clad in camo wielding machine guns, this time it’s women.
 And now not only is the wilderness they’re venturing into dangerous to begin with, but it’s been mutated by extraterrestrial matter – referred to in the film as the Shimmer.

 In Annihilation, it is the E.T. matter that presents the real hazard, not nature per se.
 However, I couldn’t escape the sense that the story casts the environment in a negative light – if only by association.
-Most of us are alien-ated from nature as it is, and as a result, many fail to grasp not only the beauty of our planet, but how we are dependent upon habitat (oxygen, water, food, etc.) and other species in order to exist.
+Most of us are alien-ated from nature as it is, and as a result, many fail to grasp not only the beauty of our planet, but how we are dependent upon a stable environment and other species in order to exist.
 I can’t see film viewers, most of whom probably have never even been camping before, being particularly enthused to go out and commune with nature after seeing a film in which women go into the forest and have f*d up experiences.
 To the contrary, I’d think that if anything, Annihilation would make them feel more ambivalent towards the idea of spending time in the outdoors.

 Head’s up – the following analysis contains some spoilers, so if you’re into or open to sci-fi films you may want to hold off on reading this until after you’ve seen the film.